-- The South Dakota DOI issued a Bulletin in 2013 requiring all single-state surplus lines policies issued or renewed after January 1, 2013 and any subsequent endorsements to those policies, to be filed through the NIMA surplus lines clearinghouse.
+- The South Dakota DOI issued a Bulletin in 2013 requiring all single-state surplus lines policies issued or renewed after January 1, 2013 and any subsequent endorsements to those policies, to be filed through the SLAS Clearinghouse.
 Policies with effective dates or endorsements before that date will continue to be filed with the South Dakota Insurance Department until renewal.

 - Every insurance contract procured and delivered as a surplus lines coverage must be initialed by or bear the name of the surplus lines broker who procured it and have stamped upon it, in ten point or larger, boldface type, the following:“THIS INSURANCE CONTRACT IS ISSUED BY A NON-ADMITTED INSURER WHICH IS NOT LICENSED BY NOR UNDER THE JURISDICTION OF THE SOUTH DAKOTA INSURANCE DIRECTOR.”

 - The South Dakota DOI issued Bulletin 13-04 in 2014, which provides guidance on rebating, fees and commissions.
 Rebating, negotiating commissions with consumers, charging fees not specified in the insurance product and collecting consulting fees and commissions on the same product are specifically prohibited, including for surplus lines brokers.